 When it comes to facing construction, you’ll have a few options.
 If the work is happening at the rear, and your garden allows your contractors to avoid going through the rest of your home, you could stay put.
 Alternatively, you might opt to rent another home with a short-term contract.
-Moving will be a pain, but will let you have a normal homelife for the length of the build.
-Caravans are another option, if you have the space nearby.
+Moving will be a pain, but will let you have a normal home life for the length of the build.
+Caravans are another option if you have space nearby.
 However, families with kids might not relish the idea of such close quarters.

 Who will do your designs?

-The obvious, and most recommend, option would be that you get an architect to design your extension.
+The obvious and most recommended option would be that you get an architect to design your extension.
 However, there’s no law that says you have to go down this route.
 Some people get a contractor to draw their designs, or you could even do them yourself.

 So why choose an architect?
 For starters, it means you and your home have much better protection from bad practises.
-Unlike contractors, architects are held to a statutory code of practise, and undertakes years of training before being allowed to produce designs.
+Unlike contractors, architects are held to a statutory code of practice and undertake years of training before being allowed to produce designs.
 Not only that, they’re able to act as your planning agents, meaning you have a much better chance of securing planning approval.

 Ultimately, if you’re extending your home, you want to make sure you’re getting the best build possible.
 That means utilising the most space, getting the best layout, and avoiding as many admin headaches as you can.
 All this should come into consideration when it comes to your early design decisions.